Advertisment

 Indeed, iron supplements can significantly aid in mitigating the issue of iron deficiency amongst Indian women, particularly those who experience heavy menstrual bleeding.
 This demographic usually has a higher demand for iron, with their monthly cycles leading to a substantial loss of this essential nutrient.

 Comparative analysis between industrialized nations and India reveals a noticeable difference in supplement accessibility.
 In these developed regions, fortified vegetarian foods and supplemental iron are readily available and well-targeted for high-risk groups like pregnant women.
 However, this isn't essentially the case in India.
-It underscores the need for both improvement in access and awareness about the importance of treating iron deficiency.
+It underscores the need for both improvements in access and awareness about the importance of treating iron deficiency.

 Supplementation is a practical and effective solution to bridge this gap.
 More women, particularly those at risk of deficiency, including pregnant women and those who follow a strict vegetarian diet, should consider incorporating iron supplements into their daily routine after consulting a healthcare professional.